Last updated: April 30, 2026

 Frequently Asked Questions

-Are landscaping services taxable in Ohio?
+Are landscape services taxable in Ohio?

 How much does it cost to start a landscaping business in Ohio?